Seven seals: Second seal

-The era, from 3000 B. C. to 2000 B. C. Who rode the red horse?
+Latter-day saints believe the era ran from 3000 B. C. to 2000 B. C. Who rode the red horse?
 Perhaps it was the devil himself, or perhaps a man of blood or a person representing many warriors, of whom we have no record.
 During this time, the wickedness and abominations of Noah's day were so great, that God found all men, save eight, worthy of death by drowning.

 "And God saw that the wickedness of men had become great in the earth; and every man was lifted up in the imagination of the thoughts of his heart, being only evil continually. ...
 The earth was corrupt before God, and it was filled with violence.
 And God looked upon the earth, and, behold, it was corrupt, for all flesh had corrupted its way upon the earth."

 In our day, "peace has been taken from the earth” and the devil has "power over his own dominion", with the result that soon the vineyard shall be cleansed by fire.
 Need we suppose it was different in Noah's day, when the devil raging in the hearts of men, caused the Lord in his anger to cleanse the vineyard with water?
 And so he did in 2348 B.C.